Where To Stay In Dublin for a First Time Trip: 6 Luxury Hotels Reviewed

 This post may contain affiliate links which means that I may earn a small commission, at no extra cost to you, for qualifying purchases.
 For more information, read our disclaimer.

-I’ve stayed at 6 different hotels in Dublin this year, many of which I’ve reviewed.
+I’ve stayed at 6 different hotels in Dublin, many of which I’ve reviewed.
 So I thought it may be helpful for me to put together a post, comparing them all to one another.

 Please remember that prices obviously change all the time depending on your search criteria, where you search, time of booking and number of people etc. However, I searched for a double room for 2 adults, in two months’ time, so that I compare the prices for booking a room at each hotel in advance.